GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

         === "Linux"

-            Open file manager which maybe `Nautilus` and gind `Connect to Server` place the address which should be `http://localhost:8080`.
+            Open file manager which maybe `Nautilus` and find `Connect to Server` place the address which should be `http://localhost:8080`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

         === "Windows"